< Terug naar resultaten

 • 1

-Start Amman.
+Start Amman

 • 2

-After breakfast we depart for a visit to Iraq El Amir.
-Set in the desert to the east of Amman is the much-famed Desert Loop, consisting of numerous palaces and minor forts dating back to the Omayyad period 661 AD to 750 AD.
+After breakfast, we depart for a visit to Iraq El Amir.
+Set in the desert to the east of Amman is the Desert Castle Loop, consisting of numerous palaces and minor forts dating back to the Omayyad period (661-750 CE).
 Our first stop is Qasr al- Hallabat.
-Originally Roman, this castle was rebuilt during the Umayyad period when it was elaborately decorated in mosaics, carved stucco and fresco paintings, thus transforming the castle into a palatial residence.
+Originally Roman, this castle was rebuilt during the Umayyad period when it was elaborately decorated in mosaics, carved stucco and fresco paintings, which transformed the castle into a palatial residence.
 There are about 150 inscriptions within the castle, mostly in Greek.
-The vast majority of these inscribed stones, which were reused as building material, belong to an edict issued by the Byzantine Emperor Anastasius (491-518 AD).
+The vast majority of these inscribed stones, which were reused as building material, belong to an edict issued by the Byzantine emperor Anastasius (491-518 CE).
 A few kilometres away is the Hammam as-Sarakh, a bathhouse and hunting lodge.
-The buildings have been almost completely restored, and here we can see the channels that were used for hot water and steam.
-One hundred kms east of Amman, the oasis town of Azraq has a large castle built from black basalt, which was Lawrence of Arabia's headquarters during the Arab Revolt.
-Heading back towards Amman, the Qasr El Kharraneh and Qusayr 'Amra are the best preserved of the desert castles, Qusair Amra is noted for its extensive fresco paintings which cover virtually all the interior walls.
-The paintings include themes such as hunting, dancing, musicians, bathing scenes, cupids, and personifications of history, philosophy and poetry.
-We drive back to the hotel in Amman.Hotel Toledo (4-star) or similar
+The buildings have been almost completely restored, and here we can see the channels used for hot water and steam.
+Around 62mi (100km) east of Amman, the oasis town of Azraq has a large, black-basalt castle, which served as Lawrence of Arabia's headquarters during the Arab Revolt.
+Heading back towards Amman, the Qasr El Kharraneh and Qusayr 'Amra are the best preserved of the desert castles, Qusair Amra is noted for its extensive fresco paintings, which cover virtually all the interior walls.
+The paintings include themes such as hunting, dancing, musicians, bathing, cupids, and personifications of history, philosophy and poetry.
+We drive back to the hotel in Amman.
+Accommodation: Hotel Khan Khediwe (or similar)

 • 3